 La Siesta Hoi An Resort & Spa

-La Siesta Hoi An Resort & Spa is a beautiful boutique-style retreat.
-It’s located near the rice fields and the Thu Bon River.
-It’s just a short walk from Hoi An ancient town and the resort offers the complimentary use of bicycles to explore the city.
-There are two pools set in a tropical garden-like area; one is salt water and the other is freshwater.
+La Siesta Hoi An Resort & Spa is a charming boutique hotel nestled near the rice fields and Thu Bon River.
+Just a short walk from Hoi An Ancient Town, the resort offers complimentary bicycles for exploring the city.
+The property features two pools set in a lush, tropical garden—one saltwater and one freshwater—creating a relaxing atmosphere.
+With its serene location and amenities, it offers a peaceful escape while still being close to the town’s main attractions.

 Hoi An Four Seasons Villa